ChromeUniverse/RedstoneBot/README.md

 This bot isn't publicly available.
 It was made to be used exclusively by the SMP BR Discord.

-If you want to use this bot in your own server, you easily create a clone (visit the [Discord Developers Portal](https://discord.com/developers/applications)) and host it yourself.
+If you want to use this bot in your own Discord server, clone this repo, create a Discord bot (visit the [Discord Developers Portal](https://discord.com/developers/applications)) and host it or your local machine or VPS (AWS Lightsail, Linode, etc.)

 ## License